AdobeDocs/analytics.en/help/analyze/analysis-workspace/home.md

 # Getting Started guide

-How to get started using Adobe Analytics.
+How to get started using Analysis Workspace.

  ![](assets/step1_icon.png) (Optional) Get started with a [project template](../../analyze/analysis-workspace/build-workspace-project/starter-projects.md#concept_49B9A327C5004DB0A4BE6291435625C5).